Novara: Demographics

+As of 2025, Novara has a population of 102,573, of whom 48.8% are male and 51.2% are female.
+Minors make up 14.8% of the population, and seniors make up 25.0%, compared to the Italian average of 14.9% and 24.7% respectively.

+As of 2024, the foreign-born population is 18,646, equal to 18.2% of the population.
+The 5 largest foreign nationalities are Moroccans (2,059), Albanians (1,907), Pakistanis (1,731), Ukrainians (1,387) and Romanians (964).

 Architecture

 Novara's sights can be divided into two groupings.
 The city's most important sights lie within its historic centre, the area once enclosed by the city walls.
 However, several important sights also lie outside the line of the former city walls.

 Novara has numerous churches and historic buildings; some of these have been restored over the years.
-The most significant architectural element is th emajestic dome, 121 meters high, designed by the architect-engineer Alessandro Antonelli.

-Now known as the Basilica of San Gaudenzio,it was built in 1888.
-It has nowbecome a symbol of the city and a distinctive sign of its panorama, observable from all the road that lead to the city.
+The most significant architectural element is the majestic dome, 121 metres high, designed by the architect-engineer Alessandro Antonelli.
+Now known as the Basilica of San Gaudenzio, it was built in 1888.
+It has now become a symbol of the city and a distinctive sign of its panorama, observable from all the roads that lead to the city.
 The bell tower is also of particular interest; it was designed by Benedetto Alfieri, uncle of the more famous Vittorio Alfieri.

 Historic centre

 The old urban core makes up the "Historic centre", situated in the district of the same name.
 Novara once had an encircling wall, which was demolished to permit urban development.
-Of the old wall there remains only the Barriera Albertina, a complex of two neo-classical buildings that constituted the gate of entry to the city, the required passageway for those who traveled from Turin to Milan.
+Of the old wall, there remains only the Barriera Albertina, a complex of two neo-classical buildings that constituted the gate of entry to the city, the required passageway for those who travelled from Turin to Milan.
 After their removal, the walls were replaced by the present-day baluardi, the broad, tree-lined boulevards that surround the Historic Centre.

 The centre of the religious life of the city is the Novara Cathedral, in the neo-classical style, also designed by Alessandro Antonelli.
 It rises exactly where the temple of Jupiter stood in the time of the Romans.
 Facing the Duomo is the oldest building in Novara today: the early Christian Battistero (Baptistry).

 Close to the Duomo is the courtyard of the Broletto (the historic meeting place of the city council), the centre of the political life of the imperial free city of Novara.
 Overlooking the courtyard of the Broletto are the Palazzo del Podestà ("Palace of the Podestà"), Palazzetto dei Paratici ("Little Palace of the Paratici Family"), site of the Civic Museum and of the Gallery of Modern Art, the Palace of the City Council, and a building of the 15th century.

 Not far from the Piazza della Repubblica (formerly Piazza Duomo) is the Piazza Cesare Battisti (known to Novaresi as the Piazza delle Erbe, "Herbs square"), which constitutes the exact centre of the city of Novara.